-As our El Camino Resto Mod Project finishes up on the pre-final paint processes of, “apply stuff and sand it off” over and over again; A common query is, “ What is under all the stuff and how did you get it to that point?”
+As any restoration project finishes up on the pre-final paint processes of, “apply stuff and sand it off” over and over again; A common query is, “ What is under all the stuff and how did you get it to that point?”

 Before we begin our paint removal techniques session, let’s have a point of understanding.
 Do we really need to take this baby down to bare metal to refinish it?
 Look, it is your car.
 You do what you think is best.
 In my opinion, you have to go to bare metal to do the job right.
 Why?
 Call me if you really don’t know.

-As you may recall in the last issue, we tackled the rust paint removal on the frame.
+As you may recall, we tackled many a rust paint removal on the frame.
 As for the body sheet metal, the process is the same – but it isn’t.
 The thickness of the frame metal is much more forgiving than the body sheet metal.
 Older pre 50’s cars had a standard 12 to 14 gauge metal which handled more aggressive grinding and blasting.
 The 16 to 19 gauge modern sheet metal bodies are not as forgiving.

 Improperly prepped sheet metal will eventually start to rear its ugly head and begin to show signs in the final paint.
 It may take months or years to show up, but it will show up and there will be no question of why you are seeing blemishes under the final paint.
 Blemishes in the paint are another issue.